 - The GPT scheduling center can then schedule your visit.

 - You then meet with the specialist by video.
 This gives you a face-to-face visit.

 - The specialist offers treatment and can then follow up with your PCP.

 - You should also follow up with your PCP after you see the specialist.

 Learn more about GPT through your member handbook.

-If your provider doesn’t offer telehealth, or has set hours, you may use Teladoc® to speak to a board-certified provider 24/7.
+If your PCP doesn’t offer telehealth, or has set hours, you may use Teladoc® to speak to a board-certified provider 24/7.
 Use Teladoc for common health problems and behavioral health care, like:

 |General Health||Behavioral Health*|